restezconnectes/send-pdf-for-contact-form-7/readme.txt

 == Frequently Asked Questions ==

+= Is there a tutorial? =

+Read here <a href="https://restezconnectes.fr/tutoriel-wordpress-lextension-send-pdf-for-contact-form-7/">Tutorial available (in french).</a>

 = This plugin is free? =

 Yes.
-If you want, you can support this project here: https://restezconnectes.fr/a-propos/
+If you want, you can support this project here: <a href="https://restezconnectes.fr/a-propos/">https://restezconnectes.fr/a-propos/</a>

 = Can I change the plugin code? =